 Marinated chicken, rice, and veggies are a staple dinner at our house.
 Everyone cleans their plate and asks for more.
 Today’s variation uses a Hawaiian-inspired pineapple teriyaki sauce.
-Hope you enjoy it as much as we did!
+Hope you enjoy the island chicken as much as we did!

 This is part of our 1,000 Food Experiments to create sustainable meals for our family and hopefully yours.